 (5) The information in an application or given to a magistrate under this section must be verified before the magistrate on oath or affirmation or by affidavit, and the magistrate may for that purpose administer an oath or affirmation or take an affidavit.

-[Section 63 amended by No. 24 of 2000 s.
+[Section 63 amended: No. 24 of 2000 s.
 17.]

 64. Issue of warrant